Donibrazil/To_do_List/README.md

 ## Background & Objectives

-Welcome to To-do-List App.jsx!
+Welcome!

 [React](https://reactjs.org/) is a JavaScript library for building user interfaces.
 It is a very popular library, used by Facebook, Instagram, Netflix, Airbnb, and many other companies.
-React apps are made out of components: a piece of UI that has its own logic and appearance.

-You will learn the basics of React by building a to-do list APP, with which you can do the following:
+React apps are made out of components: by building a to-do list APP, with which you can do the following:

 - See all your to-do items
 - Add a to-do item(Optional)
 - Remove a to-do item(Optional)

-(Yes, this is the same functionality as in the Vue challenge 💪)

 ### Setup